deathtothecorporation/plunder-docs/a-simple-cog/booting-starting.md

 Now we see the `trk` output, counting down from the `count` value we provided.

-Try deleting the `~/my-ships/countdown` directory, re-booting and re-starting without changing anything about `countdown.sire`.
+Try deleting the `~/my-ships/countdown` directory, re-booting and re-starting without changing anything about `countdown_cog.sire`.
 You'll notice that you get the `trk` output every time you re-boot and re-start even though you didn't change the source code.